YYHEggEgg/GIUserAssemblyHelper/Tutorial.md

 To make the relationship between they and encryption clear, we might as well call:

-- keys used to encrypt/decrypt `content` as `S1Pub, S1Pri`;
+- keys used to encrypt/decrypt `content` as `ClientPub, ClientPri`;
-- keys used to encrypt/decrypt `sign` as `S2Pub, S2Pri`;
+- keys used to encrypt/decrypt `sign` as `ServerPub, ServerPri`;

-`content` is encrypted with the public key, and should be decrypted with the private key;
+`content` is the Protobuf content that has been encrypted with the public key, and should be decrypted with the private key;

 But `sign` goes to its opposite.
 It uses, more precisely, the private key to sign, and the client use the public key to verify the signature.

 Since they are both encrypted by the server, the client can do nothing but decrypt them.
-So, the client does have 2 keys used for decryption `S1Pri, S2Pub`, hiding in our topic `UserAssembly.dll`.
+So, the client does have 2 keys used for decryption `ClientPri, ServerPub`, hiding in our topic `UserAssembly.dll`.

-Because the exponent is fixed (in fact provided), we can use the private key to generate public key, so `S1Pub` is also known to us.
+Because the exponent is fixed (in fact provided), we can use the private key to generate public key, so `ClientPub` is also known to us.

-Finally, we only leave `S2Pri` unknown.
+Finally, we only leave `ServerPri` unknown.
 The anime game company reached its goal: `sign` is originally created for verifying the server.
 Without private key, there's no way to generate a proper signature.

-> Actually, the earlist `query_cur_region` only returns a base64 string, just like `query_region_list`.
+> Actually, the earlist `query_cur_region` only returns a base64 string (raw Protobuf data), just like `query_region_list`.
 You can refer to [Dispatch implementation at that time](https://github.com/Grasscutters/Grasscutter/blob/41365c38d7bf143f7263b90e891401ae820320d9/src/main/java/emu/grasscutter/server/dispatch/DispatchServer.java#L134).

 > This change was first noticed when the 2.7.5 (or 2.8 Beta) was running, in which version the anime game company implemented various protections to avoid PS from expanding, not only dispatch but also encryption of KCP traffic and so on.

-Thererfore, the solution is: generate a pair `S2Pub', S2Pri'` by ourselves, and use `S2Pub'` to replace `S2Pub` in `UserAssembly.dll`, so that the client can trust the server.
+Thererfore, the solution is: generate a pair `ServerPub', ServerPri'` by ourselves, and use `ServerPub'` to replace `ServerPub` in `UserAssembly.dll`, so that the client can trust the server.

 ## How is UA Patch created?